 The narrow sea is the sea between the continent of Westeros to its west and the continent of Essos to its east.
 The sea is relatively narrow and easy to cross, but large enough to make large-scale invasions and military incursions between the Seven Kingdoms and the Free Cities difficult.
 There is regular trade across the narrow sea between the two continents.

-The narrow sea can be rough in autumn, and autumn storms are common.
+The narrow sea can be rough in autumn, when storms are common.
 In winter, the storms are worse but less frequent.
+The stormlands are especially hit hard by storms which develop in the warmer waters of the Summer Sea to the south.
 It is suggested that a journey from the Shield Islands to the far side of the narrow sea is so hazardous in autumn that two-thirds of a fleet might be lost in the attempt.
-Thus trading galleys are sometimes better off crossing in the safety of the Stepstones.
+Trading galleys are sometimes better off crossing in the safety of the Stepstones.

 Overcoming the resistance of the local lords of the narrow sea, Dragonstone was raised as the westernmost outpost of the Valyrian Freehold.
 The Targaryens controlled the skies above the narrow sea with their dragons, while the fleets of their Valyrian allies, the Velaryons and Celtigars, controlled the middle region of the sea.

 Prince Daemon Targaryen claimed to be King of the Stepstones and the Narrow Sea, but he was opposed by the Kingdom of the Three Daughters.
 King Viserys II Targaryen encouraged greater trade across the narrow sea during his brief reign.
 Exiled in Essos, the Blackfyre Pretenders plotted to cross the narrow sea and claim the Iron Throne.